What Is Function Calling?

 Flexible

-Define any function with any parameters.
+Define functions with any parameters.
 Works with REST APIs, GraphQL, databases, and more.

 Secure

 Functions run on your servers with your credentials.
-TopCalls never stores API keys.
+TopCalls never stores your API keys.

 How It Works